zhaohappy/cheap/README_en.md

 ```

+> vite uses esbuild to compile ts by default, but esbuild does not support transformers, so you need to use tsc to compile modules that use libmedia API.
+You can control which files are compiled by the typescript plugin using the transformer by setting the src configuration in the typescript plugin's tsconfig.
+It is recommended to put related files in a directory.

 #### webpack plugin

 Cheap currently has a webpack plugin.
 If your use webpack, it is recommended that you use it.
 The usage is as follows: